Bubble Boy (film): Cast

+Production

+In June 2000, the Walt Disney Company greenlit Bubble Boy, which was penned by Cinco Paul and Ken Daurio, with rewrites from Michael Kalesniko, and based on an original idea by producer Beau Flynn.
+The following month, Blair Hayes was appointed to helm the project, marking his feature directorial debut.

+In August 2000, Jake Gyllenhaal was signed on to play the lead role.

 Reception

 The film opened #13 at the U.S. Box office, taking in US$2,038,349 in its opening weekend.

-On Rotten Tomatoes it has an approval rating of 31% based on 84 reviews, with an average rating of 3.76/10.
+On Rotten Tomatoes it has an approval rating of 32% based on 85 reviews, with an average rating of 4.1/10.
 The site's consensus states that "Bubble Boy bounces along with lame, offensive jokes that are more tasteless than funny."
-On Metacritic it has a score of 41% based on reviews from 21 critics, indicating "mixed or average reviews".
+On Metacritic it has a score of 41% based on reviews from 21 critics, indicating "mixed or average" reviews.

 The film has been considered a "cult comedy."
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Controversy

-The film was the center of a brief controversy for downplaying the effects of severe combined immunodeficiency (SCID) for the purposes of comedy, which affected the life of David Vetter, another child who lived in a bubble and died at age twelve.
+The film was the center of a brief controversy for downplaying the effects of severe combined immunodeficiency (SCID) for the purposes of comedy.

 Musical adaptation

-In 2013, Cinco Paul and Ken Daurio adapted Bubble Boy into a stage musical featuring original songs, for which an original cast recording was released on Ghostlight Records in 2017 featuring A.J.
-Holmes, Alice Ripley and Richard Kind, produced by Paul, Justin Goldner & Kurt Deutsch.
+In 2008, Paul and Daurio adapted Bubble Boy into a stage musical featuring original songs written by the former.
+A professional production started in 2013, for which an original cast recording was released on Ghostlight Records in 2017 featuring A.J.
+Holmes, Alice Ripley and Richard Kind, produced by Paul, Justin Goldner and Kurt Deutsch.